DoctorMcKay/node-steam-user/README.md

 Emitted when we're invited to a Steam lobby.
 The inviter should be currently playing the game associated with this lobby, so you can get the AppID of the associated game from their user persona data.

-### nicknameList
-- `list` - The new nickname list, in an identical format to [`myNicknames`](#mynicknames)

-**v3.15.0 or later is required to use this event**

-Emitted when we receive our full nickname list from Steam.
-The `myNicknames` property will be updated after this event is emitted.
-I don't believe at this time that this will ever be emitted after logon, but in the event it is then you can compare `list` with `myNicknames` to see what changed.